-The Netherlands is one of many European countries that have seen a rise in terrorism risks in recent years.
-In August 2018, The Netherlands police confirmed they had foiled an advanced multi-site terror plot.
-The visa for Europe is being implemented as a border management tool to screen potential security risks, in order to improve security within European borders and make travel safer for everyone.
+The visa waiver for Europe is being implemented as a border management tool to screen potential security risks and streamline document checks.
+It is intended to improve security within European borders and to make travel easier and safer for everyone.

-To get their visa to the Netherlands, Canadian citizens must complete the online ETIAS application form.
+To get their visa waiver to the Netherlands, Canadian citizens must complete the online ETIAS application form.
 The ETIAS requirements for the Netherlands are a valid passport, email address and a debit or credit card.
-While completing the application, travelers will need to provide data from their passport information page such as name, country of birth, date of birth, and passport number, as well as a current address.
-Applicants will also need to answer a few questions about health and security matters, as well as their travel plans.
+While completing the application, travellers will need to provide:

-After receiving the ETIAS EU visa via email, Canadian citizens will be ready to travel to The Netherlands.
-But first, they should print a copy of the ETIAS program to present at the Dutch border alongside their passport.
+After receiving an ETIAS visa waiver via email, Canadian citizens will be ready to travel to the Netherlands.
+It is advised to bring a printed or digital copy of the ETIAS document to present at the Dutch border alongside the passport.

-Once Canadian passport holders have received the approved ETIAS visa waiver for Europe, they will not only have permission to travel to The Netherlands but to visit the other 25 countries in the Schengen Zone.
-The ETIAS authorization to Netherlands is valid for a period of 3 years and allows the holder to stay for up to 90 days within a 180 day period.
+Once Canadian passport holders have received the approved ETIAS visa waiver for Europe, they will not only have permission to enter the Netherlands but to visit the other 25 countries in the Schengen Zone.
+The ETIAS authorisation to the Netherlands is valid for a period of 3 years and allows the holder to stay for up to 90 days within a 180 day period.

 Passport and document requirements

-The ETIAS requirements for Canadians traveling to Europe are not complex.
-Canadian citizens must have a passport valid for a minimum of six months after their planned arrival in the Netherlands or other ETIAS countries.
-They must also have at least two blank pages free in their passport to receive an entry stamp to travel to The Netherlands.
+The ETIAS requirements for Canadians travelling to Europe are straightforward.
+They must be in possession of a valid Canadian passport.
+They must also have at least 2 blank pages free in their passport to receive an entry stamp for the Netherlands.

-The Hague, Rotterdam, and Amsterdam are the principal cities and population centers in the Netherlands.
-Most tourists who travel to The Netherlands visit the capital, Amsterdam.
+The Hague, Rotterdam, and Amsterdam are the principal cities and population centres in the Netherlands.
+Most tourists who travel to the country visit the capital, Amsterdam.

 Amsterdam is one of the most popular tourist destinations in Europe.
-The vast number of tourist attractions in Amsterdam include the world-famous canals, the Van Gogh Museum, the Anne Frank House and many open-air markets, including the Bloemenmarkt, the only floating flower market in the world.
+The vast number of tourist attractions in Amsterdam include the world-famous canals, the Van Gogh Museum, the Anne Frank House.
+This is in addition to its many open-air markets, including the Bloemenmarkt, the only floating flower market in the world.

-Outside of the capital city, tourists can visit the incredibly well-preserved historic windmills and houses of Kinderdijk, a UNESCO World Heritage site and one of the most popular tourist attractions in the Netherlands.
-It’s also well worth a visit to Keukenhof, one of the world’s largest flower gardens.
-Also known as the Garden of Europe, it’s positively brimming with one of The Netherlands’ most famous exports, tulips!
+Outside of the capital city, tourists can visit the incredibly well-preserved historic windmills and houses of Kinderdijk, a UNESCO World Heritage site and one of the most popular attractions in the Netherlands.
+It is also well worth a visit to Keukenhof, one of the world’s largest flower gardens.
+Also known as the Garden of Europe, it is brimming with one of the Netherlands’ most famous exports, tulips.

-Healthcare in The Netherlands meets a very high standard, as is the case in most of the Schengen Area countries.
-However, foreign visitors to The Netherlands are not covered by The Dutch National Health Service, and Canadian passport holders are advised to get travel insurance covering the possible use of emergency services and hospital stays.
+Healthcare in the Netherlands meets very high standards, as is the case in most of the Schengen Area countries.
+However, foreign visitors to the Netherlands are not covered by the Dutch National Health Service.
+For this reason, Canadian passport holders are advised to get travel insurance covering the possible use of emergency services and hospital stays.

 - The Netherlands emergency services number is 112

-- Make sure measles-mumps-rubella (MMR) vaccinations are up to date, as outbreaks of measles are ongoing across Europe
+- Make sure measles-mumps-rubella (MMR) vaccinations are up to date

 - Pack a travel health kit.
-Although quality healthcare in the Netherlands is available, some medication may not be available and the kit may also come in use if traveling outside major city centers
+Although quality healthcare in the Netherlands is available, some medication may not be available and the kit may also come in use if travelling outside major city centres

 - Carry prescription medication in clearly identified packaging.
 Check with the government of the Netherlands to ensure the medication is legal in the country.